- Home

 Treatment of Heatstroke in Cats

-If your cat is conscious and heatstroke is suspected, move your cat immediately to a cool environment and give them access to water.
-Do not force your cat to drink water as this could result in choking.
+If your cat is conscious and heatstroke is suspected, move them to a cool environment immediately and give them access to water.
+Do not force your cat to drink as this could result in choking.
 Consult a veterinarian as soon as possible.

-If your cat is unconscious or has impaired consciousness, apply cool--not cold--water to your cat’s body and apply ice packs between your cat’s legs.
+If your cat is unconscious or has impaired consciousness, apply cool — not cold — water to your cat’s body, avoiding their head.
 Get your pet to a veterinarian immediately.

-Your veterinarian will continue to cool your cat with cool water and ice packs, but may also administer cool or room temperature intravenous fluid to decrease your cat's body temperature and counteract dehydration.
-Your veterinarian may also administer oxygen therapy if needed.
+Your veterinarian will continue to cool your cat with cool water, but may also administer cool or room temperature intravenous fluid to decrease your cat's body temperature and counteract dehydration.
+Your veterinarian may also administer oxygen therapy, and a cool water enema.

-Your veterinarian may hospitalize your cat if organ damage is suspected so your cat can be more closely monitored and treated.
-Some cats require medicine such as antibiotics.
+Your veterinarian may hospitalize your cat if organ damage is suspected, while some cats require medicine such as antibiotics.

-If your cat's throat is swollen, which is possible in cats with heatstroke, your veterinarian may administer steroids to reduce inflammation.
+If your cat's throat is swollen, which is possible with heatstroke, the vet may administer steroids to reduce inflammation.
 In addition, because blood clotting can be affected by severe heatstroke, your vet may check this through blood work and administer anticoagulants if required.

 Worried about the cost of treating your pet's symptoms?